Advice for Hepatitis C treatment

 Quit Alcohol

 Drinking when you have hepatitis C is like throwing gasoline on a fire.
 Alcohol is toxic to the liver, and so is hep C. Together, they can put liver damage on a fast track.
-Booze makes it harder for your hep C treatment to rid your body of the virus.
+Booze makes it harder for your hepatitis C treatment to rid your body of the virus.
 You may also find it harder to take your medicines as directed if you drink (and get drunk).
 To be realistic, many of you guys may find it hard to stop drinking on your own, try to reduce it.

 Stay Hydrate

 Drink plenty of water, especially if you're on hep C antiviral treatment.
-Good hydration may help you avoid some side effects, like dry skin, dry mouth and headaches.
+Good hydration may help you avoid some side effects, like dry skin, dry mouth, and headaches.

 Watch Your Weight

 If you're overweight, obese, or have conditions like type 2 diabetes, fat can deposit in your liver and cause fatty liver disease.
 Over time, that and hepatitis C can raise your chance of cirrhosis (scar formation in the liver).
-Losing 5% to 10% of your total body weight can help, the best way to do it is to cut calories and excercise.
+Losing 5% to 10% of your total body weight can help, the best way to do it is to cut calories and exercise.

 Eat Well